port-labs/ocean/docs/framework-guides/docs/develop-an-integration/publish-an-integration.md

 ---
-title: 📦 Publishing an Integration
+title: 📦 Publish an Integration
-sidebar_position: 2
+sidebar_position: 7
 ---

-# Publishing an Integration
+# Publish an Integration

 This guide outlines the steps required to publish an integration built using the Ocean framework.